 Because COMMON blocks are considered separate control sections, the EQVAR-IEKGEV subroutine assigns each COMMON block of the source module a relocatable origin of zero.
 It achieves the origin of zero by assigning to the first element of a COMMON block a relative address consisting of an address constant and a displacement whose sum is zero.
 For example, both the address constant and the displacement for the first element in a block can be zero.
 Also, the address constant can be -16 and the displacement +16.
 Note that the address constant in the latter case is negative.
 Negative address constants are permitted, and may be a by-product of the assignment of addresses to COMMON variables and arrays.
 They evolve from the manner in which the relative addresses are assigned to arrays.
 A relative address assigned to an array is equal to its actual relative address minus the span of that array.
 The actual relative address of each array in a common block is equal to the displacement computed for it during COMMON and EQUIVALENCE processing.
 From the displacement of each array in the COMMON block under consideration, subroutine EQVAR-IEKGEV subtracts the span of that array.
 The result then replaces the previously computed displacement for the array.
 If the result of one or more of these computations yields a negative value, the EQVAR-IEKGEV subroutine uses the most negative as the initial address constant for the COMMON block.
-It then assigns each element (variable or array) in the COMMON block a relative address.
-This address consists of the negative address constant and a displacement equal to the absolute value of the address constant plus the displacement of the element.
+It then assigns each element (variable or array) in the COMMON block a displacement.
+This displacement is equal to the absolute value of the address constant plus the relative address of the element.